Motorcycle Crash Data

-Each year an average of 2,400 motorcycle crashes are reported in NSW.
-Although this is only 5% of all road crashes, they account for 14% of all deaths and 9% of all injuries on our roads.
-The following information covers all serious motorcycle road crashes reported to Police for the period 2003-2007 (RTA, 2008).
-Download full report Motorcycle crash data NSW 2003-07
+Approximately two and half thousand motorcycle crashes are reported each year in NSW.
+They represent 6% of all road crashes, but account for 15% of all deaths and 10% of all injuries on NSW roads.
+The following information covers all serious motorcycle road crashes reported to police for the period 2006-2010 (RTA, 2010).
+Download full report MCC crash facts 2010

-Over the last five years, road crashes in NSW have decreased by 8% whereas motorcycle crashes have risen by 18%.
-Over the same period, the number of registered motorcycles has increased by 33%, compared to only 8% for cars.
+Over the last five years in NSW, road crashes in general have decreased by 7%, whereas motorcycle crashes have risen by 7%.
+Over the same period, the number of registered motorcycles has increased by 38%, compared to only 3% for all passenger vehicles.
 Riding is not becoming more dangerous, there are just a lot more of us on the road.

 This does mean that more needs to be done to make motorcycling safer.
 Riders can best protect themselves if they understand and manage their risks.